qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/portals.rst

 Creating/Deleting a portal
 --------------------------
 Portals are created using the command line interface.
-A portal may be added using the command `qiita-env portal create -p [PORTALNAME]`.
-Conversely, a portal may be deleted by the command `qiita-env portal delete -p [PORTALNAME]`.
-Note, however, that you can not delete a portal that has one or more studies/analyses attached to it.
+A portal may be added using the command `qiita-env create-portal --portal [PORTAL NAME] --desc [PORTAL DESCRIPTION]`.
+Conversely, a portal may be deleted by the command `qiita-env remove-portal --portal [PORTAL NAME]`.
+Note, however, that you can not remove a portal that has one or more studies/analyses attached to it.
 The portal must be completely connectionless to be deleted.

 Adding/Deleting studies on a portal
 -----------------------------------